dr-p/TestRepo/README.md

 /build

-TO COLLABORATE AND MAKE CHANGES TO THIS PROJECT:
+TO BEGIN COLLABORATING AND MAKING CHANGES TO THIS PROJECT:
 1. Download Git from https://git-scm.com/
 2. Open Android Studio
 3. Check out project from Version Control